 The Terrorism Risk Insurance Act

-TRIA was renewed in 2005, 2007 and 2015, with some changes, and has a current expiration of December 31, 2020.
-Including the stipulation that in 2020, even if the above criteria is met, no federal payments would be made until the loss reaches $200 million.
+TRIA was renewed in 2005, 2007, 2015, and 2019 with some changes, and has a current expiration of December 31, 2027.
+Including the stipulation that, beginning in 2020, even if the above criteria is met, no federal payments would be made until the loss reaches $200 million.
 But also removing the provision requiring that an act of terrorism be committed by a person acting on behalf of a foreign interest so that acts of domestic terrorism may be certified.

 How Does TRIA Work